swisspol/Go-Bridge/README.md

 Overview
 ========

-This sample Xcode project demonstrates how to build and call Go code from OS X / iPhone / iOS Simulator executables.
+This sample Xcode project demonstrates how to build Go code for OS X / iPhone / iOS Simulator executables, as well as calling to and from Go.

 Getting Started
 ===============